MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensible-enums.md

 > [!IMPORTANT]
 > Only enums with the [Extensible Property](properties/devenv-extensible-property.md) set to **true** can be extended.

+> [!IMPORTANT]
+> When creating captions for enums, it's important that the caption doesn't contain a comma.
+Having a comma in the caption, such as `Caption = 'Diamond Level, with bonus'`, can display over multiple lines in the UI.
+This behavior also causes that the actual value selected by the user in the UI, doesn't correspond to the value, which is saved in the database.
+>
+> An AppSourceCop warning will be triggered if .xlf files contain commas in enum captions.
+For more information, see [AppSourceCop Warning AS0087](analyzers/appsourcecop-as0087.md).

 ## Enumextension object

 Enums can be extended in order to add more values to the enumeration list in which case the `Extensible` property must be set to `true`.
 The syntax for an enum extension, which extends the **Loyalty** enum with the value **Diamond**, is shown below.